-Taxpayers with offices or place of management in Poland are subject to CIT in Poland on their worldwide income.
+Taxpayers with offices or management boards in Poland are subject to CIT in Poland on their worldwide income.
 Non-resident companies are subject to CIT only on income from Polish sources (i.e. earned in Poland), unless a double tax treaty (DTT) provides otherwise.